Kieferrrrr/PterodactylRun/README.md

 # Description - Build Version 1.7.0
 PterodactylRun is a blend of FlappyBird and the Chromium Dino Game, the aim of PterodactylRun is to keep the pterodactyl away from the ground and the hazards that lay on it whilst looking out for T-Rexes to collect.
-Version 1.7.0 is the first fully working build with neat-ish code which i submitted for the college assignment first submission.
+Version 1.7.0 is the best fully working build with neat-ish code which i submitted for the college assignment first submission.
 During the resubmission period of the assignment a version 2 will be made to fix and rework errors and bad python practices (becuase theres a few).
 Version 2 will improve the code, reduce/remove bugs and include new features.
+However, 1.7.0 is playable enough to get the idea of the games concept and functionality.

 ## How To Play
 PterodactylRun is very simple to play, tap or hold the space bar to make the pterodactyl fly over cacti and stay off the ground.